Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the primary legislation governing insolvency and restructuring proceedings in your jurisdiction?

-Insolvency and restructuring proceedings are primarily regulated by the Execution and Bankruptcy Law 2004.
-The Commercial Code 6102 includes supportive provisions for bankruptcy postponement processes and director liability.
-The effects of insolvency and restructuring proceedings on contracts are generally regulated by the Code of Obligations 6098 and other special laws that relate to the relevant contract subject.
-The insolvency processes of banks, financial institutions and insurers are regulated by the special provisions of their own codes.
+Insolvency and restructuring proceedings are primarily regulated by the Enforcement and Bankruptcy Law 2004.
+The Commercial Code 6102 includes provisions on the loss of capital and overindebtedness of capital companies, as well as the liability of their directors and officers.
+The effects of insolvency and restructuring proceedings on contracts are generally regulated by the Code of Obligations 6098 and other special laws concerning the relevant contract subject.
+The insolvency processes of banks, financial institutions and insurers are regulated by special provisions of their unique codes.

 On an international spectrum, is your jurisdiction more creditor or debtor friendly?